jspuij/TwokaB/docs/pages/androidtutorial.md

 When you navigate to the `Fetch-Data` Page, you'll notice that the data is no longer shown.
 The data is included inside the Android APK, but the `HttpClient` that we have added to the DI container is outside of the Browser and won't be intercepted by the BlazorWebView.
-Let's get it from Github directly to solve this issue.
+Let's get the data from Github directly to solve this issue.
 Change the `Oninitialized` method inside `FetchData.Razor` component in the shared RCL project to read: